syzygypl/mac-setup/README.md

 It will install `Apache 2.4` and `PHP 5.6` with required extensions and configure sites to be served from `~/Sites/*.dev/web` directories.
 DNS records of `*.dev` are being handled by `Dnsmasq` so no changes in `/etc/hosts` are required.

 You can check software being installed below.
-If no version is provided - we use newest.
+If no version is provided - we use the newest.

 ## Apps